 Read our report on progress we've made on the aims and objectives set out in the Climate Change and Air Quality Strategy.Read the report

 There are so many ways you can help by reducing your own carbon emissions.

 Our top three tips for doing something that will make the biggest difference:

-- walk, cycle or use public transport instead of using your car
+1. Ditch the car and walk, wheel, cycle or use public transport instead

 Spread the word

 Seeing what other people are doing is a powerful motivation tool.
 Can you help to spread the word by posting on your social media page?
 Use #BucksClimateChallenge to share your stories.
 Follow us on social media @BucksCouncil to join the conversation.

 Sign up to our new quarterly Climate Change Newsletter

 The Climate Response Team have a quarterly newsletter where you can keep up to date on what is happening at the council and in the community on climate change.